Hiruzen: History

-Mount Hiruzen has been settled from the Japanese stone age.
+Mount Hiruzen has been settled since the Japanese stone age.
 Remains from the Jōmon period (14,000–300 BCE) are scattered across the Hiruzen and Ōbagun Basins.
 The Yayoi period (300 BCE–250 CE) saw a great population increase to the area south of Hiruzen.
 The Hiruzen Basin is home to six kofun burial mound groups, each featuring a medium-size round kofun of approximately 10 to 30 meters.
 The kofun groups of the Hiruzen Basin date to the late 5th century.
 By the Kamakura period (1185–1333) the Hiruzen Basin had become the northernmost point of the domain of the Tokuyama clan.
 In the Sengoku period (1467–1573) the Hiruzen region was contested by the Yamana, Akamatsu, Miura and other clans.
 After the establishment of the Tokugawa shogunate in 1603, the area was ruled peacefully under direct control of the shogunate, the Mori clan, the Matsudaira clan, and others.